Life Span Human Development

 Course skills and outcomes

-- Summarize theories of life span development.
+- Recall key components of theories of human development.

 Infancy and Early Childhood

-Middle Childhood and Adolescence
+Middle and Late Childhood and Adolescence

 Early and Middle Adulthood

-Late Adulthood and the End of Life
+Late Adulthood and End of Life

 - Identify features of physical, cognitive, and socioemotional development in late adulthood.